-Talking about yourself is never easy -- and writing a great bio can be one of the most challenging parts of developing a solid online presence.
+Writing a great bio can be one of the most challenging parts of developing a solid online presence.

 To help you out, we've put together a few guiding rules of thumb to keep you on the right track.

-Goal: make it compelling.
+Goal: Make it compelling.

 Elements to include in your bio:

 What you're passionate about:

 What motivates you?
 Why do you do what you do?
 What do you care most about?
 What is it that gets you excited to work on a new project?
 Adding something about your passions allows your page viewer to connect with you on a human level.
 People naturally gravitate towards people who are passionate.

 What are your goals?
 What do you hope to achieve?
 What kind of impact are you trying to create in the world?
 Letting people know what your goals are will make it easier for people to see where you're going and where you align.